tytydraco/yessleep/out/I_work_at_the_Brookside_Nursing_Home_Something_is_hunting_me.md

 And then, it got **worse**.

 It wasn’t just her humming anymore.
 It was a feeling.
-A constant, suffocating presence.
+A constant presence.
 Like there was always someone watching me, even when I couldn’t see them.
-I couldn’t shake the sensation, the hair standing up on the back of my neck.
+I couldn’t shake the sensation.
 At first, I couldn’t figure out where it was coming from.
-But then I realized—**it was Miss E.**
+But then I realized, **it was Miss E.**

 She would appear out of nowhere, standing in the shadows at the end of the hall or just outside a resident’s door, her eyes locked onto me.
-Her smile was unsettling—unnatural.
+Her smile was unsettling and unnatural.
 It wasn’t the warm, friendly kind that you’d expect from an old woman.
 No, this was different.
 It was sharp, like something twisted beneath her skin, pulling at her features.
 A grin that wasn’t a grin at all.
 A smile that just didn’t belong anywhere.

 I tried to ignore it.
-I told myself it was just her age, maybe some kind of condition that made her act… off.
+I told myself it was just her age, maybe some kind of condition that made her act…off.
 That’s what I convinced myself.
 But deep down, I knew it was something more.
 Something was wrong.
 Very wrong.

 She never spoke to me, not in the first few weeks anyway.
 She would just watch, her eyes following me wherever I went.
 But one night, while I was charting at the nurses’ station, she came up to me.
 Silent at first, but this time, she didn’t just watch.